 If you’re having trouble planning your child’s lunches ask them for some input.
 Sit down with your kids and talk to them about which foods are healthy and which foods won’t help their bodies as much.
 Get their agreement about which foods to eat regularly, which to only eat occasionally and which to avoid altogether.
 Then make a list of things they want to eat.
 Help them understand balance by getting them to pick proteins they like as well as grains and fruit and vegetables and get their ideas about how to combine these.
 As important as what you put in a healthy lunchbox is what you leave out, so give the following a miss:

 - Fruit juice from concentrate

 Some ideas from our own Yinova acupuncturists include:

 - Leftover grains (eg Brown Rice) with leftover steamed veggies and low sodium tomato sauce

-- Hummus or other bean dip with whole grain crackers and veggies to dip into it and a banana for desert.
+- Hummus or another bean dip with whole-grain crackers and veggies to dip into it and a banana for dessert.

 - Greek yogurt with veggie chips to dip into it and a small bag of trail mix.

 - A whole-grain, rice, or corn pita, no nitrate lunch meat, lettuce, sliced tomato, and hummus.